It's the Depression for Me: I Am On A Mission

 I believe that by giving teens personal development tools, we can prepare them to navigate life happily and independently.
-To help bring these tools directly to young people, I’ve spent the last two years interviewing accomplished people on what success means and how teens can become successful.
-As you read, you’ll encounter lessons I’ve learned in my life, as well as pieces of advice from valuable, unique individuals.
+To help bring these tools directly to young people, I’ve spent the last four years interviewing accomplished people on what success means and how teens can become successful.
+As you read the first book in this series, you’ll encounter lessons I’ve learned in my life, as well as pieces of advice from valuable and unique individuals.

 My story starts off in a pretty dangerous place in my life, but I think it’s important to be completely raw and honest.
 I’ve since grown into the mentor I wish I had as a teenager, and highlighting where my internal conflict began is a part of my journey.

 To the teens who are struggling: life does get better.
 You are already on your way to greatness.
-You’ve taken a monumental step forward by picking up this book.
+Even picking up this book is a step in the right direction.
 You may not realize it now, but the principles you encounter here will start you on a life-changing path to improve who you are.